Diagonal, Orthogonal, and General Sheaf Maps

 The Design Space of Restriction Maps

-Intuition First: Think of the four map types as four different ways to describe the relationship between two people’s views of the same object.
-A scalar map says “person B sees things 3× more intensely than person A.” A diagonal map says “person B emphasises different colour channels differently.”
+Intuition First: Think of the four map types as four ways to describe the relationship between two people’s views of the same object.
+A scalar map says “person B sees things three times more intensely than person A — and possibly with the opposite sign.”
+A diagonal map says “person B weights each channel differently.”
 An orthogonal map says “person B is looking from a rotated angle — same information, different frame.”
-A general map says “person B’s perception is a completely arbitrary linear combination of person A’s.”
-The richer the map class, the more relationships you can model — but the more parameters you need per edge.
+A general map says “person B’s perception is an arbitrary linear combination of person A’s.”
+The richer the class, the more relationships the sheaf can represent — and the more numbers the predictor must output per edge.

 Diagonal Maps